S+C Partners Website

 Design iterations & user testing

 At this stage, I began ideating and designing each page of the website.
 Collecting feedback from team critiques along with user feedback gathered by the client's in-house team, I churned lo-fi ideas into hi-fi mockups.
-I also worked together with a content writer to simplify and reduce the messaging.
+I also worked together with a content writer to simplify and shorten the messaging.

 In doing so, I created interactive Invision prototypes of these mockups for user testing and design reviews with our stakeholders.
 Below are examples of how the feedback influenced my process and designs.